Part 2. How to Manage Your Infrastructure as Code

 output "instance_id" { description = "The ID of the EC2 instance" value = aws_instance.sample_app.id } output "security_group_id" { description = "The ID of the security group" value = aws_security_group.sample_app.id } output "public_ip" { description = "The public IP of the EC2 instance" value = aws_instance.sample_app.public_ip }

-The preceding code defines output variables, which you can use to log and share values between modules.
+The preceding code defines output variables, which are like the return values of a function, which will be printed to the log, and can be shared with other modules.
 The preceding code defines output variables for the EC2 instance ID, security group ID, and EC2 instance public IP.

 console